vinaydhegde/testdriven-site/_posts/2017-06-24-01-part4-e2e-test-specs.markdown

 $ export TEST_URL=DOCKER_MACHINE_DEV_IP
 ```

 Run the tests.
 You should see *should display user info if user is logged in* fail.
 Why?
-Well, in that test we logged a user in and then instead of clicking the link for user status, we navigate to it in the browser.
+Well, in that test we logged a user in and then instead of clicking the link for user status, we navigated to it in the browser.
 Try manually testing both scenarios - clicking the `/status` link and navigating to the route in the browser.
-Essentially, when we navigate to the route in the browser, `isAuthenticated` is getting reset to it's initial value of false.
+Essentially, when we navigate to the route in the browser, `isAuthenticated` is reset to its initial value of false.

 To fix this, we can set the state of `isAuthenticated` to `true` if there is a token in LocalStorage by adding the following Lifecycle Method to the `App` component: